igmhub/cupix/README.md

 - Download and install Conda.
 You can find the instructions here https://docs.anaconda.com/miniconda/miniconda-install/

 - Create a new conda environment.
-It is usually better to follow python version one or two behind.
-In July 2025, the latest is 3.15, so we recommend 3.13.
+In July 2025, we recommend to use Python 3.10 or 3.11.

 ```
-conda create -n cupix -c conda-forge python=3.13 camb mpi4py
+conda create -n cupix -c conda-forge python=3.11 camb mpi4py
 conda activate cupix
 pip install --upgrade pip
 ```
-- Clone and install LaCE (do so within the environment created above):
+- Navigate to the directory where you'd like to install all new software.
+Clone and install LaCE (do so within the `cupix` environment created above):

 ```
 git clone https://github.com/igmhub/LaCE.git
-cd LacE
+cd LaCE
 pip install -e .
 ```

-- Clone and install ForestFlow with Px routines (do so within the environment created above):
+- Navigate back to the base software directory (`cd ..`) and clone and install ForestFlow with Px routines (still within the `cupix` environment created above):

 ```
 git clone https://github.com/igmhub/ForestFlow.git